 About Konrad Strauss

 As a mastering engineer, Mr. Strauss specialized in independent rock for labels such as Drag City, Touch and Go, and Thrill Jockey.
-His recordings have won numerous awards including Grammys for best chamber music record and Best Gospel record, a Hugo award for best children’s programming, and accolades from publications such as Fanfare, Gramophone, American Record Guide, and Stereophile.
+His recordings have won numerous awards including Grammys for best chamber music record and Best Gospel record, a Hugo award for best children’s programming, and accolades from publications such as Rolling Stone, Fanfare, Gramophone, American Record Guide, and Stereophile.